 The SpaceWire card is populated with industrial temperature components.
-If operating in the Industrial temperature range be sure to set the proper temperature in the CyberClocks software.
+If operating in the Industrial temperature range and using a model with the 22393 be sure to set the proper temperature in the CyberClocks software.
 The upper frequency of the PLL is somewhat limited in Industrial temperature mode.
 If using for commercial temperature applications, select the commercial temperature range setting to allow for higher operating frequencies.